 Blood is the fluid connective tissue and it plays a very vital role in the human body.
-There are 4 primary components of blood and they are red blood cells and white blood cells, platelets and plasma.
+There are four primary components of blood and they are red blood cells and white blood cells, platelets and plasma.
 Plasma makes up around 55 % of the human blood in the body.

 The blood performs three major functions in the human body, namely:

 - Regulation of body temperature